alufolie91/saturn-32p/README.md

 A fork of a fork.
 This hardcodes many features that I personally enjoy using or I thought would be good customization.

 ## Features (Neptune)
+- All stuff from Saturn
+- Existing lua features from other custom clients such as interpoints, mashstop, PlayerItemUse, KartHyudoro, KartStealBumper, MobjScaleChange and KartSneaker
 - Sneaker Extension with mini-turbos (Choose between two types bs and zbl)
 - Additive Mini-turbos
 - Customizable mini-turbo boost time